jahrei/jahrei/README.md

 ```
-                /// spearheading the MCXXVI project 🔱⚓️
+                /// spearheading the MCXXVI project, a personal self-improvement project 🔱⚓️

                 /// currently studying electrical / computer engineering ⚡️

-                /// loves to mess around with computers, both hardware and software 👾
+                /// love to tinker with computers, both hardware and software (jahrei labs) 👾💻🖥

-                /// also loves to lift and play sports 💪🏼
+                /// also loves to lift and play sports 💪🏼🏋🏼‍♂️
 ```

 </p>